IBM/procurement-analysis-with-wks/README.md

 ![Build Status](https://travis-ci.org/IBM/ProcurementSystem.svg?branch=master)

-# Watson Knowledge Studio-Discovery-BM Graph
+# Creating a smarter procurement system with Watson Knowledge Studio and Watson Discovery

 In this code pattern we will be creating a complete end to end solution for a procurement use case.
 Currently customers perform analysis of various market reports on their own or hire experts to make procurement decision.
 These experts analyze reports captured from data sources, a process that can be time consuming and prone to human error.
 This could potentially cause a chain effect of issues that may impact production.